 Build your list.
 This is the most important part of the process—getting people on your list on a regular basis.
 Consistency is the name of the freelancing game.

-So if you want to boost your freelancing income and get a supportive group of freelancers you can exchange ideas with, get notified when the TRIBE reopens soon.
+And if you want to boost your freelancing income and get a supportive group of freelancers you can exchange ideas with, join the Freelance Movement Community.